Edda Göring

-Edda Carin Wilhelmine Göring (2 June 1938 – 21 December 2018) was the only child of German politician, military leader, and leading member of the Nazi Party Hermann Göring, by his second marriage to the German actress Emmy Sonnemann.
+Edda Carin Wilhelmine Göring (2 June 1938 – 21 December 2018) was the only child of German politician, military leader, and leading member of the Nazi Party Hermann Göring, and his second wife, the German actress Emmy Sonnemann.

 Born the year before the outbreak of the Second World War, Edda spent most of her early childhood years with her mother at the Göring family estate at Carinhall.
 As a child she received many historical works of art as gifts, including a painting of the Madonna and Child by Lucas Cranach the Elder.

 In the final stages of the war, she and her mother moved to their mountain home at Obersalzberg, near Berchtesgaden.
 After the war, she went to a girls-only school, studied at the Ludwig Maximilian University of Munich, and became a law clerk.
 In the 1950s and 1960s many of the valuable gifts she received as a child, including the Madonna and Child painting, became the subject of long legal battles, most of which she eventually lost in 1968.

 Unlike the children of other high-ranking Nazis, such as Gudrun Himmler and Albert Speer Jr., Göring did not speak in public about her father's career.
 However, in 1986 she was interviewed for Swedish television and spoke lovingly of both her parents.

 Biography

 Birth

 The only child of Hermann Göring, Edda was born on 2 June 1938.
-Her father received approximately 628,000 messages of congratulations on his daughter's birth; tributes came in from all over the world, including telegrams from British Lords Halifax and Londonderry.
+"Tributes came in from all over the world, including telegrams from [British] Lords Halifax and Londonderry."
 The historian Giles MacDonogh later described the German reaction to the birth:

 It has often been suggested that the name Edda was given in honour of the daughter of Benito Mussolini, but her mother stated that this was not so.
 On 4 November 1938, she was baptised at Carinhall, and Adolf Hitler became her godfather.
 The occasion was reported by Life, with many photographs of Edda, her parents and Hitler, who greatly enjoyed the event.
 Her baptism presents included two paintings by Lucas Cranach the Elder.